Peer Reviewed Publications

 “Accounting for Accountability: Local Government and Social Equity in India,” Asian Survey, Vol. 55(5), Special Edition on State Capacity in India.

 Manuscripts and Working Papers

-“Reform, Representation and Resistance: The Politics of Property Rights’ Enforcement,” Under Review.
+“Reform, Representation and Resistance: The Politics of Property Rights’ Enforcement,” R&R (Journal of Politics).

 “Women’s Inheritance Rights Reform and the Preference for Sons in India,” with Sanchari Roy (University of Sussex), and Sonia Bhalotra (University of Essex).